jdi-docs/jdi-light/source/includes/_introduction.md

 <a href='https://github.com/jdi-templates/jdi-light-csharp-template' target="_blank">Github link</a> <br/>

-## How to improve your Selenium project with new capabilities in few minutes
+## How to improve your Selenium project with new capabilities in a few minutes
 ## Logging and Reporting